The engineering industry

 Although different disciplines, electrical and mechanical engineering go hand-in-hand during the design, construction and operation of machines and structures.
 This is why many university and college courses combine mechanical and electrical engineering into one.

-Project engineers have to have a broad understanding of many disciplines, as they are responsible for the planning, resourcing and budget aligned with any technical work required by a particular project.
+Project engineers have to have a broad understanding of many disciplines, as they are responsible for the planning, resourcing and budget aligned with any technical work required by a particular project., if you are considering a career as a Project Engineer read ourarticle for more insight into what the role looks like.

 CNC & manual machining

-CNC stands for Computer Numerical Control.
-This is the process by which a computer converts a design created by Computer Aided Design software (CAD) into numbers.
+CNC stands for Computer Numerical Control, which is the process by which a computer converts a design created by Computer Aided Design software (CAD) into numbers.
 It is the method behind automating control of machining tools like drills, boring tools and lathes.
 The numbers outputted by the computer control the movements of the equipment.
+Read more about what it's like being a CNC technician in the UK in our guide.

 Production / manufacturing engineering